 This is one of the easiest Italian pasta dishes I make and I hope you add it to your own list of recipes.

-I call it Pasta with Fresh tomato and Garlic b/c those are the main ingredients.
-Brilliant I know.
-This dish is so simple anyone can make it!
-This is a super easy recipe and one of my favorites.
+I call it Pasta with Fresh Tomatoes and Garlic because those are the main ingredients.
+Brilliant recipe name – I know!

 About the Tomato, Garlic and Olive Oil Sauce

-Using small tomatoes like cherry or grape works great as well.
-If you choose to use larger tomatoes, I’d recommend varieties that are meatier in nature, such as Roma tomatoes.
+Although using small tomatoes like cherry or grape works great, if you choose to use larger tomatoes, I’d recommend varieties that are meatier in nature, such as Roma tomatoes.

 This is one of those recipes that you can modify here and there with the quantities.
 Don’t be shy – trust me!